-If you are learning Japanese or thinking of starting, working as a translator might be on your top list.
+If you are learning Japanese or considering starting, working as a translator might be your top priority.
 Foreign language learners, including those studying Japanese, often strive to achieve this goal.

 The Japanese language has gained worldwide recognition due to Japan’s economic growth and cultural dominance.

-This has resulted in millions studying or fancy learning Japanese.
+This has resulted in millions of people studying or learning Japanese.
 With over 128 million native speakers, Japan is the 9th most spoken language globally.

 Although Japan’s flourishing market and entertainment industry are impressive, the Japanese language is more valuable.